What Home Price Can You Get for $2,500 a Month?

 Your Qualifying Income and Existing Debt

-There are two different numbers used to determine your maximum purchasing power: the front-end (housing) DTI and the back-end (total) DTI.
+Lenders use two key numbers to determine your maximum purchasing power: your front-end (housing) DTI ratio and the back-end (total) DTI ratio.

-Most conventional lenders allow for a front-end DTI of up to 36% – your total mortgage cost can be up to 36% of your monthly income.
-To be eligible for a mortgage of $2,500, you must have a monthly qualifying income of around $7,000.
+Most conventional lenders allow for a front-end DTI of up to 36%, meaning your total mortgage payment can be up to 36% of your monthly income.
+To have a monthly mortgage payment of $2,500, you must have a gross monthly income of around $7,000.

-Lenders look for a back-end DTI of 45% or lower.
-This total DTI includes your mortgage payment and other recurring debt obligations.
-Some of the common expenses included in the back-end DTI include:
+Many lenders look for a back-end DTI of 45% or lower.
+This total DTI includes your mortgage payment and other recurring debt obligations that appear on your credit report.
+In addition to your new housing payment, here are other debts included in your back-end DTI:

 Based on the $7,000 income from the front-end calculation, your total monthly debt could be as high as $3,150, including your mortgage.
-After subtracting the $2,500 housing payment, you could have existing debts up to $650 per month.
+After subtracting the $2,500 housing payment, your existing monthly debts shoudln’t exceed $650 per month.

 But what if your monthly car payment and credit card minimums total $1,000?
 Combined with a $2,500 mortgage cost, this total monthly debt obligation of $3,500 would require an income of just over $7,750.

-Here's a chart of the maximum front-end (housing) and back-end (total) amounts that you could qualify for based on varying levels of income:
+Here's a chart of the maximum front-end (housing) and back-end (total monthly debt) amounts that you could qualify for based on varying levels of income:

 $5,000 | $1,800 | $2,250 |